Projekty dofinansowane z funduszy UE.Unia Europejska Union

 How do you attract attention?

-Marketing activities on the Internet - it's a book-size topic.
+Marketing activities on the Internet - it's a river topic.
 For a long time now, just having a web presence means literally nothing.
 Developers of websites - business cards and presentations of companies and shops - have challenging tasks to fulfil.
-Firstly, it is the visibility and search position of the site, and secondly, its attractiveness to the viewer.
+Firstly, there is the visibility and search position of the site, and secondly, its attractiveness to the viewer.

 A relatively new tool is augmented reality technology.
 3D images, actions and the possibility of interaction are effectively replacing traditional graphics, becoming a new and incomparably more powerful medium.

 A perfect example of this was Burger King's campaign.
-Using its speciality of grilling on fire, the popular chain created an application that, when the smartphone camera was pointed at a competitor's advertising banner, burned it in 'hellfire'.
+Using its speciality of grilling on fire, the popular chain created an app that, when the smartphone camera was pointed at a competitor's advertising banner, burned it in 'hellfire'.
 This feature increased Burger King's app downloads by 1.5 million!
+From here, we encourage you to read the post on how to increase sales with AR.

 The example comes from the top

 The expansion of augmented reality in marketing was accelerated by the Covid-19 pandemic.
-The inability to see products in stationary shops and more time spent in front of a monitor or smartphone screen was immediately exploited by the retail giants.
+The inability to see products in stationary shops, and more time spent in front of a monitor or smartphone screen, was immediately exploited by the retail giants.
 Castorama then introduced a 'fitting room' for its products on Instagram reaching a mass audience with sponsored filters.
-Another chain went even further - Carrefour creating an immersive catalogue a year later, which included 100% of the Christmas gifts on offer, while Dior made it possible to 'try on' make-up.
+Another chain went even further – Carrefour creating an immersive catalogue a year later, which included 100% of the Christmas gifts on offer, and Dior enabled make-up to be 'tried on'.
+As you can see, the 3D visualisation of the products is something we have needed for a long time, as the above steps proved to be a hit.

 How does immersion work?

 Augmented reality technology is much more than virtual fitting rooms and product configurations.
-An interesting application is games and surveys that immerse the viewer in the action with elaborate scenography, combining learning about products with great fun and even the possibility of winning gadgets or discounts.
+An interesting application is games and surveys that draw the viewer into the action with elaborate scenery, combining learning about products with great fun and even the possibility of winning gadgets or discounts.
 References to augmented reality can also be found in traditional catalogues or packaging.
 By scanning a QR code, a potential buyer can explore different versions of a product or be transported to a specific environment.

 The big three of media